hey-api/openapi-ts/docs/openapi-ts/plugins.md

 ## Custom

 ::: warning
-Plugins API is in development.
+Plugin API is in development.
 The interface might change before it becomes stable.
 We encourage you to leave feedback on [GitHub](https://github.com/hey-api/openapi-ts/issues).
 :::

 If the existing plugins do not handle your use case or you're working with proprietary packages, you might want to create your own plugin.